apache/griffin/griffin-doc/ui/user-guide.md

 - Begin: data segment start time comparing with trigger time
 - End: data segment end time comparing with trigger time.

-After submit the job, apache griffin will schedule the job in background, and after calculation, you can monitor the dashboard to view the result on UI.
+After submit the job, Apache Griffin will schedule the job in background, and after calculation, you can monitor the dashboard to view the result on UI.

 ## 3 Metrics dashboard